iRobot (NASDAQ:IRBT) PT Raised to $61.00

-iRobot (NASDAQ:IRBT – Get Rating) had its price target upped by Citigroup to $61.00 in a research note released on Tuesday, Stock Target Advisor reports.
+iRobot (NASDAQ:IRBT – Get Rating) had its price target hoisted by investment analysts at Citigroup to $61.00 in a report issued on Monday, Stock Target Advisor reports.
+Citigroup’s target price indicates a potential upside of 1.80% from the stock’s current price.

-Other equities research analysts also recently issued research reports about the stock.
-StockNews.com downgraded shares of iRobot from a hold rating to a sell rating in a research report on Friday, May 13th.
-JPMorgan Chase & Co. downgraded shares of iRobot from a neutral rating to an underweight rating and reduced their price target for the company from $65.00 to $45.00 in a research report on Friday, May 6th.
-TheStreet downgraded shares of iRobot from a c- rating to a d+ rating in a research report on Friday, August 5th.
-Finally, Northland Securities downgraded shares of iRobot to a market perform rating in a research report on Tuesday.
-Two investment analysts have rated the stock with a sell rating and two have issued a hold rating to the company.
-Based on data from MarketBeat, iRobot currently has an average rating of Hold and an average target price of $63.67.
+Several other research analysts have also commented on the company.
+Northland Securities lowered iRobot to a “market perform” rating in a report on Monday.
+JPMorgan Chase & Co. lowered iRobot from a “neutral” rating to an “underweight” rating and cut their price objective for the stock from $65.00 to $45.00 in a report on Friday, May 6th.
+StockNews.com lowered iRobot from a “hold” rating to a “sell” rating in a report on Friday, May 13th.
+Finally, TheStreet downgraded iRobot from a “c-” rating to a “d+” rating in a research report on Friday, August 5th.
+Two investment analysts have rated the stock with a sell rating and two have assigned a hold rating to the company’s stock.
+According to data from MarketBeat, iRobot currently has a consensus rating of “Hold” and a consensus price target of $63.67.

 Insider Buying and Selling

-In related news, CEO Colin M. Angle sold 23,350 shares of the firm’s stock in a transaction that occurred on Monday, May 23rd.
-The shares were sold at an average price of $46.30, for a total value of $1,081,105.00.
-Following the sale, the chief executive officer now owns 319,322 shares in the company, valued at $14,784,608.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, CEO Colin M. Angle sold 23,350 shares of the business’s stock in a transaction that occurred on Monday, May 23rd.
+The stock was sold at an average price of $46.30, for a total value of $1,081,105.00.
+Following the completion of the sale, the chief executive officer now owns 319,322 shares in the company, valued at approximately $14,784,608.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 2.20% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in IRBT.
-Banque Cantonale Vaudoise purchased a new position in shares of iRobot during the 2nd quarter worth $27,000.
-CWM LLC purchased a new position in shares of iRobot during the 4th quarter worth $34,000.
-US Bancorp DE boosted its stake in shares of iRobot by 16.7% during the 2nd quarter.
-US Bancorp DE now owns 1,805 shares of the industrial products company’s stock worth $67,000 after acquiring an additional 258 shares during the last quarter.
-Sageworth Trust Co purchased a new position in shares of iRobot during the 2nd quarter worth $79,000.
-Finally, KBC Group NV purchased a new position in shares of iRobot during the 2nd quarter worth $85,000.
-Hedge funds and other institutional investors own 90.86% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+CWM LLC bought a new stake in iRobot in the fourth quarter valued at approximately $34,000.
+Banque Cantonale Vaudoise bought a new stake in iRobot in the second quarter valued at approximately $27,000.
+US Bancorp DE lifted its position in iRobot by 16.7% in the second quarter.
+US Bancorp DE now owns 1,805 shares of the industrial products company’s stock valued at $67,000 after purchasing an additional 258 shares during the last quarter.
+Gladius Capital Management LP bought a new stake in iRobot in the first quarter valued at approximately $116,000.
+Finally, Point72 Hong Kong Ltd lifted its position in iRobot by 124.5% in the second quarter.
+Point72 Hong Kong Ltd now owns 2,052 shares of the industrial products company’s stock valued at $75,000 after purchasing an additional 1,138 shares during the last quarter.
+Institutional investors own 90.86% of the company’s stock.

 iRobot Company Profile